lawless-m/Index1024.jl/docs/src/example1.md

 `42453022 Jan 18 13:56 Postcode_Year_Price.index`

-At 41M it is only a bit smaller than the 256M of pc_year_price.csv but to explore it, we don't need to have it in memory.
+At 41M it is only a bit smaller than the 256M of `pc_year_price.csv` but to explore it, we don't need to have it in memory.

-What we do need, though, are some accessor functions.

 If we open the index we get
 ```